Downtown Public Health Center

 Traveling outside the country?
 Our Travel Clinic can provide the vaccines you need for your travel itinerary.
-Make an appointment to be seen by a Public Health Nurse by calling 206-477-8222.
+Make an appointment to be seen by a Travel Nurse Practitioner by calling 206-477-8222.

 WIC is a supplemental food program for women who are pregnant or breast feeding, infants and children.